glorialulu/TSNet/docs/readme.rst

 TSNet is a Python package designed to perform transient simulation in water distribution networks.
 The software includes capability to:

-* Create water network models based on .inp files
+* Create transient models based on EPANET INP files
-* Generate transient events by operating valves and pumps
+* Operating valves and pumps
 * Add disruptive events including pipe bursts and leakages
-* Perform transient simulation using MOC method
+* Perform transient simulation using Method of characteristics (MOC) techniques
 * Visualize results

 For more information, go to https://tsnet.readthedocs.io.